ReLEx SMILE (more commonly known as just SMILE) is a fairly recently developed outpatient laser surgical procedure used to treat the following:

 Generally, in order to undergo SMILE, you should:

 Most importantly, you must have realistic expectations about the outcome of the procedure, and be willing to accept the potential risks associated with it.
-Fortunately, SMILE is very safe, and the results excellent.
+Fortunately, SMILE is very safe, and the results are excellent.

 Here are important points to note: